Sea Power: The U.S. Navy and Foreign Policy

 What challenges is the navy facing?

 “This is a pre-conflict type of shadow game, a geopolitical non-war version of island-hopping.
-The Pacific has become strategic again for the first time since World War II,” international security expert Euan Graham told the Financial Times.
-The rivalry could intensify as China modernizes its navy, building new aircraft carriers, submarines, and frigates.
+The Pacific has become strategic again for the first time since World War II,” international security expert Euan Graham told the Financial Times in 2019.
+The rivalry could intensify as China modernizes its navy [PDF], building new aircraft carriers, submarines, and frigates.
+A 2022 security cooperation deal between China and the Solomon Islands heightened these concerns.

-Meanwhile, China and many other coastal states are claiming controversial maritime rights—like requiring foreign ships to notify a country before sailing through its territorial waters—that if left unchecked could erode the navy’s access.
-China is also building artificial islands in the South China Sea.
+Meanwhile, China and many other coastal states are asserting controversial maritime rights—such as requiring foreign ships to notify them before sailing through their territorial waters—that if left unchecked could erode the navy’s access.
+China is also making increasingly expansive territorial claims and building artificial islands in the South China Sea, clashing with neighboring states that have competing claims, such as the Philippines.

 Others say the carrier will likely adapt and sail on.
 “Future carriers may have different designs, capabilities, and even names, but the U.S. government’s need to project power from the sea will not change,” says U.S. Navy Captain Kevin Brand, a former CFR military fellow.